 September 8, 2019

 There are many reasons why a tooth may need to be extracted, even if it’s often considered a last resort by dentists.
-However, when the treatment is needed, either for protecting existing teeth or removing harmful ones, it’s important to keep the healing process in mind.
+When the treatment is needed, either for protecting existing teeth or removing harmful ones, and it’s important to keep the healing process in mind.
 When you visit periodontists for a tooth extraction, they’ll go over all the information you need to ensure your recovery is a speedy one, highlighting the most important do’s and don’ts of your aftercare.
-If you’re in need of a tooth extraction, keep reading!
+Here’s what you can expect after getting an extraction.

 Managing Discomfort Following Tooth Removal